Craft Fix

 Repeat step 6 but omit the chains at the end.

-Chain 25, or however long you want at the end.
-Chain 20 and slip stitch in 20th chain to form a loop for hanging.
+Chain 30, or however long you want at the end (match the number of chains you made before the first motif in step 5).
+Chain 12 and slip stitch in 12th chain to form a loop for hanging.

 I hope you have fun creating your own halloween crochet garland or bunting.
 I’d love to see a picture if you do.
 Just tag @craftfixblog on Instagram.